tristan-mastrodicasa/tristans-app-mobile/README.md

 Install the ionic devapp for testing https://ionicframework.com/docs/appflow/devapp (Optional)

+Read everything in /docs

 ## Before Pushing

-1. Update all relevant documentation in /docs
+1. Update all relevant documentation in the JSDoc strings
+2. Make sure it works and builds without failing lol
 2. run `npm run lint` to check if code is clean

 ## Notes on Environment Changes